lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 * 5 points - `%`: convert the current answer to a percentage and return the result
 * 10 points - `^`: raise current answer to the user number and return the result
 * 5 points - `inv`: invert the current answer and return the result
-* 10 points - `rand`: current value plus or minus a random double and return the result
+* 10 points - `pert`: perturb the current value by multiplying by a random double within the range `[0.95, 10.05]` and return the result
 * 10 points - `round`: the current answer rounded to a number of digits specified by the user, and return the result
 * 10 points - `printAnswer`: prints the answer right justified inside a unicode box